 Founder Jennifer Jansen, originally from Portland, Oregon, crossed paths with her now husband Hugo while working on a volunteer restoration project in the south of France in the summer of 2012.
-A year later, they were married on the edge of the Pacific Ocean and she packed it all up to start a new life in the northern part of The Netherlands.
+A year later, they were married on the edge of the Pacific Ocean.
+She packed up her life in the Pacific Northwest and began the process of making a new life in the northern part of The Netherlands.

 Starting with a clean slate allowed her the time and space to daydream about how to give shape to her new life.
-She found her new hometown interesting and exciting, but missed her family and friends and longed for connection with others, especially connection through a shared passion.
-She spent many of her formative years hanging around the cutting table in her mother’s quilt shop, along with her grandmother, sisters and niece.
+She found her new hometown interesting and exciting, but missed her family and friends and longed for connection with others; especially connection through a shared passion.
+Many of her formative years were spent hanging around the cutting table in her mother’s quilt shop, along with her grandmother, sisters and niece.
 She has very fond memories of these days, and her needlework practice helps her to feel connected to her family and her history.

 Handcraeft was born of a yearning to foster connection with others through a love of stitching.